 Stress drains out

 The bucket has spouts/drains/holes or whatever you’d like to call them towards the bottom.
 By using coping strategies, you can let some of the stress flow out of the bucket, leaving you with a lighter load.
-Some coping strategies might be really effective for you, and release a gush of stress.
-Others might be so-so, and only release a little dribble.
+Some coping strategies might be really effective for you, releasing a gush of stress.
+Others might be so-so, only releasing a little dribble.

-Then there are unhealthy coping strategies, like substance use.
+Then there are unhealthy, maladaptive coping strategies, like substance use or self-injury.
 It can feel like you’re letting some stress drain out, but it’s actually getting siphoned right back up into the top of the bucket.
 You feel a temporary sense of relief, but it actually perpetuates the problem.

 The stress bucket concept is also a good fit with the stress-vulnerability, also known as diathesis-stress, model of mental illness.
 According to that model, mental illness results when a sufficient level of environmental factors collide with pre-existing vulnerability.
 The lower the vulnerability, the more stress it would take to trigger the onset of illness.
 Getting back to the stress bucket, if you’ve got a dinky little bucket that’s so rusted that your drains don’t release stress properly, it doesn’t take much to completely overwhelm the system and wash your bucket away entirely in the raging river of mental illness.

 Usefulness of the stress bucket model